Andre-Pham/Yonder/temp/weapons/prompts.md

 Continuing on, now let's do armorPointsRestoration.
 We'll do 5 of these.
+Don't include any protective armor or clothing in these.